What is A Mini-Excavator?

 Clamps and Thumbs

 Clamps are used to transport materials that don’t fit easily in a bucket.
-Clamps can be used to pick up and move irregular objects like huge rocks, tree stumps.
+Clamps can be used to pick up and move irregular objects like huge rocks, and tree stumps.

-It is generally used to prepare the job-site for operations like trenching and landscaping.
+It is generally used to prepare the job site for operations like trenching and landscaping.

 Rippers

 Rippers are used to cut through frozen ground and other difficult terrain.
-They can be used on permafrost, shale and topsoil.
+They can be used on permafrost, shale, and topsoil.
 Rippers are also very effective for preparing tough soil for excavation.

 A mini-excavator ripper costs between 500 – 2600 for smaller models while larger models cost between $10,000 – $30,000.